Zulu Hats From Kwa Zulu Natal, South Africa.

-Zulu Hats are called Isicholos in Zulu and are traditionally worn by the married Zulu woman of South Africa during religious and cultural ceremonies, however more and more young woman of all cultures are wearing these Isicholos as a fashion statement.
-Zulu Hats come in every color of the rainbow nation with varying amounts of detail, they are also available in different sizes.
-Cultural artifacts like these Zulu Hats have become a symbol of the Zulu women's national identity and showcase their creative expression.
+Zulu hats or 'Isicholos' in Zulu were traditionally worn only by the married Zulu woman of South Africa during religious and cultural ceremonies, however more and more young woman of all cultures are wearing these Isicholos as a fashion statement.
+Zulu hats come in every color of the rainbow with varying amounts of detail, they are also available in different sizes.
+Zulu Hats have become a symbol of the Zulu women's national identity and showcase their creative expression.

 HOW TO MAKE A ZULU HAT.

-A cursory inspection of Zulu Hats and one would never notice the different skills and talent required to complete just one of these African masterpieces.
-The framework of all Zulu Hats is made from palm fronds and grass woven together using age old basket weaving techniques (see image to the right).
-This is then covered in material and an inner lining is added.
+The framework of all Zulu Hats is made from palm fronds and grass woven together using age old basket weaving techniques.
+This frame is then covered in fabric and an inner lining is added.
 Lastly an intricate array of embroidered trim-work is added to give the hats their significant Zulu look.